 This leads me nicely to my next tip: give the wedding photographer a detailed shot list of the formal and family/group shots you want.

 Make it as comprehensive as you can as some of these shots might take planning on the photographers behalf, if for example you want a photo of all the guests, or you need to shepherd young children into position.
 Either way, having a really great shoot list will save you and your guests valuable time after the ceremony when most of these shots are taken.
 Don’t leave this as something to sort out on the day as you will have so many other things on your mind and it will be such a blur that some shots you might really want might get missed….??The four big questions you need to consider when planning your time line from a photography timeline are:

 1)What time is the ceremony?

-3)What time is sunset?? see our blog post on this as timing your ceremony with the sunset is VERY important…
+see our blog post on this as timing your ceremony with the sunset is very important.

 2:30 Wedding photographer arrives at the resort and comes and finds you and introduces themselves.

 3:00 Photographer shoots the guys getting ready photos and grooms portraits leaving them ready to have a quiet drink in an air conditioned room once they have finished.